Kickboxer (1989 film)

-Kickboxer is a 1989 American martial arts film directed by David Worth and starring Jean-Claude van Damme.
+Kickboxer is a 1989 American martial arts film directed by David Worth and starring Jean-Claude Van Damme.
 Former world kickboxing champion Dennis Alexio is also featured.
-It spawned several sequels.
+The plot revolves around Kurt Sloane (Van Damme) seeking revenge on the fearsome kickboxing champion Tong Po (Michel Qissi) who paralyzed his brother Eric Sloane (Dennis Alexio).
+The film is regarded as the first movie to bring Muay Thai (Thai kickboxing) to a global audience.